JavaProjectGroup02/CarSaleManagement/README.md

 This README file explains how to use this carsale managment program.

- ****Note that before run this application, the user must install mysql and create a new database named "abc" which can be accessed using the username "root" and the password also "root".
+ ****Note that before run this project, mysql must be created and create a new database named "abc" which can be accessed using the username "root" and the password also "root".
 The port that the mysql server connect should be "3306".